jebaird/jebaird.github.com/_posts/2015-03-27-installing-androind-x86-on-a-gateway-lt21-netbook.md

 Booting off the live cd is a breeze.
 But I had to jump through some hoops to get it to install to the hard drive.
 The following are the steps I used to install Android x86 to my netbook's hard drive / ssd.

+1. Download the live cd image from [android-x86.org](http://www.android-86.org).
+I used the 4.4 kitkat version.
 1. On windows I used [rufus](https://rufus.akeo.ie/) to transfer the live cd image on to the hard drive.

 1. I used [easeUS partition master](http://www.easeus.com/partition-manager/epm-free.html) to shrink the size of the partition down to 450 megs